• Skip to primary navigation

 • 📖 Recipe

-• Peanut Chicken Curry
+• Chicken Satay Curry

-✅ 5 reasons why you'll love this recipe:
+5 reasons why you'll love this recipe:

-• A tasty chicken curry packed with delicious satay flavour that's guaranteed to leave you wanting more.
+• A tasty chicken curry packed with delicious peanut satay flavour that's guaranteed to leave you wanting more.

-• 30 minute meal - this quick and easy recipe is weeknight-friendly.
+• 30-minute meal - this quick and easy recipe is weeknight-friendly.

 • No Asian grocery store required - made with easy-to-find ingredients that are available in your local store.